Research Fields: Microeconomic Theory, Law and Economics

 - Why Would Nature Give Individuals Utility Functions?
 Journal of Political Economy 109 (2001), 900-914.

 - The Biological Basis of Economic Behavior, Journal of Economic Literature, 39 (2001), 11-33.

 - The Evolution of Human Longevity and Intelligence in Hunter-Gatherer Economies, (with Hillard Kaplan) American Economic Review 93 (2003), 150-169.

 Research Fields: International Trade, Industrial Organization.

-Prof. Schmitt’s main teaching areas are industrial organization, international trade and microeconomics.
-His research interests have mainly focused on aspects of imperfect competition, market structure and product differentiation in closed and in open economies.
-His current research interests are on the role of intermediaries in international markets and on the international circulation of skilled individuals.
+Prof. Schmitt’s main teaching area is international trade and his current research interests are on the role of intermediaries in international markets and on supply chains.

 Recent publications include:

 - `Manufacturers and Retailers in the Global Economy' (with H. Raff), Canadian Journal of Economics 49, 2, 685-706, 2016.

 - `Imports and the Structure of Retail Markets' (with H. Raff), Canadian Journal of Economics 45(4), 1431-55, 2012.

 - `Temporary Foreign Workers and Regional Labour Market Disparities in Canada' (with D.M.
 Gross), Canadian Public Policy 38, 2, 233-63, 2012.